 Purchase of Rights by Guarantor.
-The Guarantor has applied for an Exemption to permit the Guarantor to purchase Rights during the Offering.
-If the Exemption is granted, the Guarantor intends to purchase Rights consistent with the Exemption solely with the intention of exercising them to purchase Depositary Units and Preferred Units for investment purposes.
+The Guarantor has received an Exemption from the Commission permitting the Guarantor to purchase Rights during the Offering.
+The Guarantor intends to purchase Rights, subject to the conditions described below contained in the Exemption, solely with the intention of exercising such Rights to purchase Depositary Units and Preferred Units for investment purposes.
 The purchase and exercise of additional Rights will increase the Guarantor's pro rata allocation of Depositary Units and Preferred Units in the Over-Subscription Privilege if the number of Depositary Units and Preferred Units subscribed for by Rights Holders (including the Guarantor) exercising the Over-Subscription Privilege exceeds the number available.